Glossary of pinball terms: L

 A mechanism that traps the ball on the playfield and triggers a new ball to be added to the playfield.
-A locked ball can then later be released to start a mulitball.
-Some games may use "virtual locks" which still allow a player to progress towards a mulitball without physically trapping a ball on the playfield, instead launching multiple balls into play using an auto-plunger when the start of multiball is triggered.
+A locked ball can then later be released to start a multiball.
+Some games may use "virtual locks" which still allow a player to progress towards a multiball without physically trapping a ball on the playfield, instead launching multiple balls into play using an auto-plunger when the start of multiball is triggered.